movestore/Template_R_Function_App/developer_README.md

 # MoveApps R Software Development Kit (SDK)

-#### ***NOTE*: this SDK only supports code written for input data of class `move2` and not `moveStack`, as all input data of class `moveStack` will be converted to class `move2`.
+***NOTE*: this SDK only supports code written for input data of class `move2` and not `moveStack`, as all input data of class `moveStack` will be converted to class `move2`.
 For all other input/output types, this SDK works as usual.
 Please contact us under support@moveapps.org if you have any questions.**

 This documentation provides a short introduction to the [MoveApps](https://www.moveapps.org) **R SDK**.

 As a first step, and before your read this, you should have used this GitHub template to create a copy of it in your personal space and named the repository as your App will be named in MoveApps.

-A general overview provides the [MoveApps user manual](https://docs.moveapps.org/#/create_app)
+The[MoveApps User Manual](https://docs.moveapps.org/#/create_app) provides a step-by-step explanation of how to create an App.

 # Overview

 This template is designed according to a file structure that is necessary for your App to run in your local development environment similar to the way it will run in the MoveApps environment later.
 Please contain the structure and only change/add files as necessary for your App's functionality.
-See below which files can be changed and which should remain as is for simulation of the behaviour on MoveApps on your local system.
+Take a look at the [overview in the User Manual](https://docs.moveapps.org/#/create_app?id=how-to-create-an-r-or-rshiny-app) to see which files can be changed and which should remain as is for simulation of the behaviour on MoveApps on your local system.

 A stepwise explanation below indicates the function and some background of each file and folder.

 ## File structure